XK-Frost01/Hibiscus-Sense-with-FAVORIOT/README.md

 # Hibiscus-Sense-with-FAVORIOT
-Exploring data transmission from Arduino-based ESP32 devices to the Favoriot platform using multiple protocols, including HTTP, MQTT, CoAP, and WebSocket.
-The focus is on showcasing diverse communication methods for IoT integration with Favoriot.
+This project utilizes the Hibiscus Sense development board to demonstrate IoT data transmission to the FAVORIOT platform using multiple communication protocols, including HTTP, MQTT, CoAP, and WebSocket.
+The Hibiscus Sense comes equipped with a range of sensors and actuators that make it an ideal choice for showcasing diverse IoT functionalities.

+**Sensors Used**:
+  * APDS9960: Captures proximity, RGB light, and gesture data.
+  * BME280: Measures altitude, barometric pressure, humidity, and temperature.
+  * MPU6050: Provides motion tracking with 3-axis gravitational acceleration, 3-axis rotational velocity, and temperature readings.

+**Actuators Used**:
+  * Buzzer: Used for sound notifications and alerts.
+  * Blue LED: Offers basic visual feedback.
+  * WS2812 RGB LED: Displays multicolor feedback for visual status indications.

+**Project Highlights**:
+  * Sensor data is transmitted to FAVORIOT using multiple protocols, demonstrating the flexibility of IoT communication.
+  * The actuators are controlled via commands sent from the FAVORIOT platform, showcasing bidirectional interaction.
+  * The project highlights how diverse data types from the sensors can be seamlessly integrated into FAVORIOT's ecosystem.

+By combining the capabilities of the Hibiscus Sense board with FAVORIOT’s IoT platform, this project emphasizes the practical implementation of IoT communication protocols and real-time data exchange.

 <p align="center"><img src="https://github.com/XK-Frost01/Hibiscus-Sense-with-FAVORIOT/blob/main/Reference/PROJECT%20SETUP.png" width="900"></p>
 <br>